 FACTS ABOUT JUDY, THE ARTIST

 1. I was born in Los Angeles in 1959.
 I’ve loved art all my life.
 I graduated from California State University, Northridge in 1981.
 I began my art career immediately after, and have been illustrating ever since.
-I began to blog in 2010 and love sharing what I’ve learned in art (Illustrating my Life Portfolio Post) and life (myjourneysinsight).
+I began to blog in 2010 and love sharing what I’ve learned in art and life.

 2. I was always artistic since preschool when a teacher told my mother I had talent.
 When I was 14 years old, I drew mazes when I was bored.
 Because of one of my teacher’s encouragement, I published a book of mazes.
 It was not a best seller.
 Instead it was an educational book because I explained how to draw mazes.